ekralc/flircam/README.md

 - The terrain and AI population are properly rendered at the location the camera is pointing, even when far away.
 This allows you to fly at much higher altitudes than other scripts would.
 - Images from the camera can be uploaded straight to a discord channel using webhooks (requires the screenshot-basic resource).
 - Only one person can control the camera at once, camera movement is synchronised between clients.

-## Installation

-*Note that this resource is written in C# and you will need the compiled code to run this, you can download the latest version from the releases page.
-Unless you're interested in contributing to the project, cloning the repository or downloading a ZIP of the source code won't be useful to you.*

-1. Download the latest release and copy it to your `resources` folder.
-2. Add `ensure flircam` to your server.cfg to ensure it runs on startup.

 ## License